 Accounting for Carbon in Stormwater Management: The Carbon Storm Model and Potential Applications

-This carbon footprinting tool accounts for carbon emitted through the construction and maintenance of urban stormwater control measures and landscapes, as well as the carbon embodied in materials used to construct these systems and carbon sequestered by vegetation growing in these systems.
+This carbon footprinting tool accounts for carbon emitted through the construction and maintenance of urban stormwater control measures and landscapes, as well as the carbon embodied in materials used to construct these systems, and carbon sequestered by vegetation growing in these systems.

-We will provide examples to demonstrate the use of this model as a carbon accounting tool for existing and future developments, as well as its potential as an optimization tool to minimize the carbon footprint of new developments and stormwater infrastructure at scales ranging from the site to the city.
+I will provide examples to demonstrate the use of this model as a carbon accounting tool for existing and future developments, as well as its potential as an optimization tool to minimize the carbon footprint of new developments and stormwater infrastructure at scales ranging from the site to the city.

-2. Understand the capacity of urban vegetation to sequester carbon.
+2. Understand the capacity of urban vegetation to sequester carbon

-3. Understand how to apply the model presented to calculate a carbon footprint.
+3. Understand how to apply the model presented to calculate a carbon footprint

 ABOUT THE PRESENTER

-Her work has focused primarily on urban watershed hydrology and the integration of green infrastructure to mitigate urban runoff impacts, contribute to climate change adaptation, and provide a suite of other beneficial ecosystem services.
+Her work has focused primarily on urban watershed hydrology and the integration of green infrastructure to mitigate urban runoff impacts, contribute to climate change adaptation, and to provide a suite of other beneficial ecosystem services.